Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 ### Testing
 Testing Browsers and screens you tested it on
 * I tested the website by copying and pasting the Github pages link into Chrome and Edge Browsers
-* I used the chrome developer tools to test the projects appearance on multiple devices
+* I used the chrome developer tools to test that the websites appearance and functionality was available across multiple devices listed below;
+  * Moto G4
+  * Galaxy S5
+  * Pixel 2
+  * Pixel 2 XL
+  * iPhone 5/SE
+  * iPhone 6/7/8
+  * iPhone 6/7/8 Plus
+  * iPhone X
+  * iPad
+  * iPad Pro

 #### Home/Landing page:

 ##### Header
 Alert Bar
-*  Go to the Temple Lean "Home/Landing" page or any other Temple Lean page
+*  Go to the Temple Lean "Home/Landing" page or any other Temple Lean page.
-*  Verify that by clicking on the video icon that a new tab opens and a youtube channel appears
+*  Verify that by clicking on the video icon that a new tab opens and a youtube channel appears.

 Nav Bar
-*  Go to the Temple Lean "Home/Landing" page or any other Temple Lean page
+*  Go to the Temple Lean "Home/Landing" page or any other Temple Lean page.
-*  Verify that the home bar is highlighted red
+*  Verify that the home bar is highlighted red.
-*  Verify that this current page feature of highlight red occurs across all pages in our nav bar by clicking each one in turn
+*  Verify that this current page feature of highlight red occurs across all pages in our nav bar by clicking each one in turn.
-*  The contact us form is non functional at this time

 ##### Section

 Contact us
-*  Go to the Temple Lean "Home/Landing" page
+*  Go to the Temple Lean "Home/Landing" page.
-*  Click on the "Contact Us Button"
+*  Click on the "Contact Us Button".
 *  Verify that we are directed to the contact us page opens with basic gym information on the left and a form to fill out on the right
-*  When you fill out the form if you forget a required section eg name and email then a message please fill out this field appears.
+*  When you fill out the form if you forget a required section eg name and email then a message "please fill out this field appears".
-*  The contact us form is non functional at this time
+*  The contact us form is non functional at this time.

 Fitness challenge
 *  Go to the "Home/Landing" page
-*  Click on download fitness challenge button
+*  Click on the download fitness challenge button
 *  Verify that a new tab opens and pdf of this months fitness challenge appears
 *  Across each of the web pages when you see a download fitness challenge button or icon then you may verify that clicking on it opens a new tab with the same fitness challenge pdf.